• Skip to primary navigation

 Assembling Modak:

-Modak can be shaped in two ways - using hands or using a mold.
-Using a mold is great for beginners and you get very good results with modak that does not break when steamed.
+Modak can be shaped in two ways – using hands or using a mold.
+Using a mold is great for beginners, and you get very good results with a modak that does not break when steamed.
 Pleating and shaping modak by hand takes a lot of practice to get right.
-I am a beginner myself at making modak and hence used a mold, and I could get perfect results in my first try with my friend's recipe and tips (all here in this post).
+I am a beginner myself at making modak and hence used a mold, and I could get perfect results in my first try with my friend’s recipe and tips (all here in this post).

 How to make modak using a mold